FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Background

-More modern simulation schemes use neural networks, focusing mainly on parameterizing drift and diffusion with neural networks.
+Some modern simulation schemes use neural networks to parameterize drift and diffusion.
 In 2018, Yang et al. \cite{yang2018physicsinformedgenerativeadversarialnetworks} used physics-informed GANs (PI-GANs) with embedded governing SDEs.
-They employed Wasserstein GANs with gradient penalty (WGAN-GP) for enhanced stability to learn SDEs from scattered sensor snapshots.
+They employed Wasserstein GANs with gradient penalty (WGAN-GP) to improve stability when learning SDEs from scattered sensor snapshots.
 Kidger et al.~\cite{kidger2021neuralsdesinfinitedimensionalgans} proposed learning SDEs as a Wasserstein GAN problem.
 They treated a neural SDE as the generator and a neural controlled differential equation as the discriminator, allowing arbitrary drift and diffusion in the infinite-data limit.
 Furthermore, the backpropagation of neural SDE solvers can be made more accurate and faster, enabling reliable model training~\cite{kidger2021efficientaccurategradientsneural}.
 Oh et al.~\cite{oh2025stableneuralstochasticdifferential} introduced three stable classes of neural SDEs robust to irregular, partially observed time series.
 Ryder et al.~\cite{ryder2018blackboxvariationalinferencestochastic} proposed a fast, “black-box” variational inference method for SDEs that jointly infers model parameters and latent diffusion paths from discrete noisy observations using the Euler–Maruyama method.
-Liu et al. \cite{liu2021sevenleagueschemedeeplearning} proposed a data-driven numerical scheme for solving SDEs with large time-step Monte Carlo simulations.
+Liu et al. \cite{liu2021sevenleagueschemedeeplearning} introduced a data-driven numerical scheme for solving SDEs with large time-step Monte Carlo simulations.
 This discretization scheme was designed using a polynomial chaos expansion method.